The Argument – Quality v Price

 A short time after finishing this project another good customer phoned with a similar request.
 He had a perfectly good Delta II grinder that was used regularly and was is perfect working order.
 His only problem was the machine looked tired and he was afraid his company was projecting the wrong image.
 Age of the grinder – fifteen years.
 Just about the entire machine including the motor and bearings were the original components.
 The drive belt, dust skirt and flexible couplings are the only spare parts that have been required during a very productive fifteen years on site.

 Austerity measures or not we can see a theme developing here…… As our grandparents have always told us “you get what you pay for”…..
-What price quality when it comes to investing in surface preparation equipment We will never have the lowest priced equipment but we are always happy to justify our prices and to back them up with low cost ownership and longevity.
+What price quality when it comes to investing in surface preparation equipment We will never have the lowest priced equipment but we are always able to justify our prices and to back them up with low cost ownership and longevity.